alecheckert/quot/README.md

     locs = track_file(target_path, **config)
 ```

-Batch localization and tracking can also be run on directories with SPT movies using the `track_directory` command:
+Batch tracking can also be run on directories with SPT movies using the `track_directory` command:

 ```
     from quot.core import track_directory

     # Run localization and tracking on each ND2 file in
-    # this directory
+    # this directory, saving results as CSVs
-    track_directory("path/to/ND2/files", **config)
+    track_directory("path/to/ND2/files", ext=".nd2", **config)

 ```

-`quot` saves the result of localization and tracking as CSVs.